 The Robert Bree Collaborative was established in 2011 to provide a forum in which public and private health care stakeholders can work together to improve quality, health outcomes, and cost-effectiveness of care in Washington State.
 Mental illness and substance use disorders, together called behavioral health, are common and often go untreated due to stigma, lack of screening, and lack of access to appropriate care.
 Integrating behavioral health care into primary care, and primary care into behavioral health care has been proposed as a solution, but integration has been variable and inconsistent.
-The Bree Collaborative elected to address this topic and convened a workgroup to develop recommendations from April 2016 to January 2017 focusing on common elements across different integrated models as outlined in Table 1, below, and detailed later.
+The Bree Collaborative elected to address this topic and convened a workgroup to develop recommendations from April 2016 to March 2017.